peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

  Returns the remainder when this number is divided by another number.
 * `CBORNumber Subtract​(CBORNumber b)`<br>
  Returns a number that expresses this number minus another.
+* `byte ToByteChecked()`<br>
+ Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+* `byte ToByteIfExact()`<br>
+ Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) without rounding to a different numerical value.
+* `byte ToByteUnchecked()`<br>
+ Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
 * `CBORObject ToCBORObject()`<br>
  Converts this object's value to a CBOR object.
+* `com.upokecenter.numbers.EInteger ToEInteger()`<br>
+ Not documented yet.
+* `com.upokecenter.numbers.EInteger ToEIntegerIfExact()`<br>
+ Not documented yet.
+* `short ToInt16Checked()`<br>
+ Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.
+* `short ToInt16IfExact()`<br>
+ Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer without rounding to a different numerical value.
+* `short ToInt16Unchecked()`<br>
+ Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.
+* `int ToInt32Checked()`<br>
+ Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.
+* `int ToInt32IfExact()`<br>
+ Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.
+* `int ToInt32Unchecked()`<br>
+ Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.
+* `long ToInt64Checked()`<br>
+ Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.
+* `long ToInt64IfExact()`<br>
+ Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer without rounding to a different numerical value.
+* `long ToInt64Unchecked()`<br>
+ Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.
 * `java.lang.String toString()`<br>
  Returns the value of this object in text form.